 Learn more about Ecwid’s "Low Stock" email notifications here.

 When you create custom items, it’s important to gather details from your customer to provide them with the exact result they want.
 Also, you will need to be clear about how long it takes you to make a customized product and when the customer should expect to receive it.

 To help you sell made-to-order items with Ecwid:

-- Get the required info using product options
+Get the required info using product options and input fields

 Use drop-downs, radio buttons, checkboxes, or text fields to let customers choose from existing options or type their own message.
 For example, if you sell postcards, add a drop-down option to let your customer choose the colors of a postcard, and use a text field to ask what message to write on the card: